Winter Shirts, Pullovers and Jackets

 Quilted Down Jacket - Women's Insulation with light weight down

 Mountain Warehouse Featherweight Jacket - Men's | Women's

 lightweight down, easy pack, water resistant

 Lightweight synthetic insulation jacket

 Lightweight jackets are different garments to those used as outer shell jackets, they are softer, simpler, shorter and much lighter, they usually come with a rip-stop nylon outer and are very compressible (often folding into one of their own pockets).
 Those with synthetic insulation have the advantage over down that they are still warm when wet, they are a little heavier with a little greater bulk though.

 Best avoided - cotton hoodies and sweatshirts

-Forget about that favorite heavyweight cotton sweatshirt you have, even the one advertising your allegiance to your sports team or alma mater.
-Cotton is a poor insulator for its weight and is a liability when damp or wet from external moisture or sweat, it hangs onto it, feels cold and clammy and is slow to dry out.
+Heavyweight cotton sweatshirts are not good for serious warmth.
+Cotton is a poor insulator for its weight and is a liability when damp or wet from external moisture or sweat, it hangs onto it and feels cold and clammy while slow to dry out.